New to the SCA?

 The SCA is an international organization dedicated to researching and re-creating the arts and skills of pre-17th-century Europe.
 Our “Known World” consists of 19 kingdoms, with over 30,000 members residing in countries around the world.
 Members, dressed in clothing of the Middle Ages and Renaissance, attend events which feature tournaments, archery, royal courts, feasts, dancing, classes & workshops, and more.

 The Barony of Darkwater is located in Central Florida, encompassing the Greater Orlando area and all of Orange, Osceola, Seminole and Lake Counties.
 We are one of five active Baronies in the Kingdom of Trimaris.
 The Kingdom of Trimaris is composed of the State of Florida, from approximately Tallahassee eastward to the Atlantic Ocean and all of the peninsula, Antarctica, and the Panama Canal Zone.

-You do not have to live in Darkwater to attend meetings and events in Darkwater or in any other area.
+You do not have to live in Darkwater to attend any meetings, classes, or events in Darkwater or in any other area.

 You can, and should, attend a meeting, class, or fighter practice.
 In the Barony of Darkwater, these meetings are casual and we don’t usually dress in garb, or medieval period clothing, unless it is the fifth (5th) Thursday of a month.
 During the 5th Thursday ‘Curia’, when we hold a small court or social gathering where we encourage people to wear their garb.

 Most weekly meetings have a planned class or activity.
 See our Art-Sci page for a list of classes.
 Some people bring projects they are working on, while others just like to hang out and talk with friends.
 This is a good place to meet the people of the Barony in a casual setting.